EpicWubber/CutTheRope-modding/README.md

 # Notice
-This repository is archived.
-Please visit https://yell0wsuit.github.io/html5-games/ to explore the game's code or to play it.
+This repository is not supported or condoned by zeptolab and could be taken down at ANY time.
+Beware.